FlorinSenoner/cas_fee_02/README.md

 * Using latest JavaScript features thanks to Babel

 ## ☔ What's not
-* Using beta software (Firestore, Firebase Functions, Material UI) took a lot of time and effort.
+* Using beta software (Firestore, Firebase Functions, Material UI, Puppeteer) took a lot of time and effort.
 Even though we learned a lot :)
 * React is awesome and fun, but there are too many add-on libraries to choose from.
 That takes a lot of time just for research.
 * During the CAS FEE only little practical knowledge on how to build **real react apps** (not counters) was given.
 * Real-time and offline is awesome.
 But there's no such thing as a free lunch -> `devtime++`